Is there such a thing as relationship bad luck?

 Here’s what one woman wrote to us about relationship bad luck…

 “Thank you for sharing all info to all your readers.
 I love reading what u shared.
 I guess I’m just bad luck 🙁 I’ve tried all ways to treat my man the BEST.
 But things still don’t work out.
 Sometimes just got to give up.”

-Now if we were coaching this woman, we’d have a much better idea of her situation and could give her specific ideas to help her to move forward to having a great relationship…
+Now if we were coaching this woman, we’d have a much better idea of her situation and could help her move forward to having a great relationship…

-But what we can say is that no one is just “bad luck.”
+But what we can say with certainty is that no one is just “bad luck.”